-René is an experienced advocate, convener, facilitator, program designer, trainer, technical assistance provider and director of multi-site programs advancing social and economic opportunity for low-wealth individuals in America.
-In the years since his graduation from Columbia University and the UCLA School of Law, he has developed significant and varied experience and contacts in the poverty-alleviation field.
+I am an experienced advocate, convener, facilitator, program designer, trainer, technical assistance provider and director of multi-site programs advancing social and economic opportunity for low-wealth individuals in America.
+In the years since my graduation from Columbia University and the UCLA School of Law, I have developed significant and varied experience and contacts in the poverty-alleviation field.

-René serves as an independent consultant with expertise in workforce development, asset-building, financial education, strategic planning and meeting coordination and facilitation.
+I serve as an independent consultant with expertise in workforce development, asset-building, diversity, equity and inclusion and third-party facilitation.

 Information & Consulting